I Visited Edfu Temple in Egypt—and I Wouldn’t Do It Again (2026)

 - Pushy vendors: The entrance felt overwhelming and stressful.

-If you’re someone who loves slow, peaceful travel moments, you might find more magic at the beautiful mosques in Egypt or at quieter temples along the Nile.
+If you’re someone who loves slow, peaceful travel moments, you might find more magic at the beautiful mosques in Egypt or at quieter Egyptian temples along the Nile.
 Honestly, looking back, I kind of wish I had stayed on the cruise boat like one of the girls in my group—she spent the morning relaxing on deck and had an amazing time.

 Still want to visit?
 No worries—so did I!
 Let’s get into everything you need to know to make the most of a trip to Edfu Temple.